Exploration processes and SLE$_6$: Introduction

 A direct consequence of Lemma \ref{lem1}, Theorem \ref{thm1} and Theorem \ref{thm2} is \begin{theorem} Suppose $D$ is a Jordan domain that contains $0$.
-Then up to a time-change, the time-reversal of the radial SLE$_6$ in $D$ after the last hitting of $\partial D$ has the same distribution as the full-plane SLE$_6$ started at $0$ and stopped when it first hits $\partial D$. \end{theorem}
+Then up to a time-change, the time-reversal of the radial SLE$_6$ in $D$ after the last hitting of $\partial D$ has the same distribution as the full-plane SLE$_6$ started at $0$ and stopped when it first hits $\partial D$. \end{theorem} \begin{remark} As we mentioned, the reversibility of the radial exploration processes is essential for the proofs of Corollary \ref{cor} and Theorem \ref{thm3}.
+We do not see a way to prove these results for SLE$_6$ without using the exploration processes defined in this paper. \end{remark}

 The organization of the paper is as follows.
 In Section \ref{secpre} we define the metrics on curves and review the definition of SLE$_{\kappa}$.
 In Section \ref{secrev} we prove the reversibility of the radial exploration processes.
 Section \ref{sec4} is devoted to proving Theorem \ref{thm1}; while Section \ref{sec5} proves Theorems \ref{thm2} and \ref{thm3}.